Search by Keyword

 Past interviews from Paul hint at more than just a fictional character for the woman in the song.
 Steve Turner’s book “A Hard Day’s Write” relates: “In an early interview, Paul said that it was all about his own experience of living with a woman when he was fresh from leaving home.
 Later he was less specific, saying that he was thinking only of the character of a typical working girl.”
 One may speculate that his three-year relationship with Dot Rhone was the experience used as inspiration for “For No One,” but speculation is probably all that it will ever be.
 His recollections have apparently become cloudier as time has gone on, his book “Many Years From Now” has him relating: “I suspect it was about another argument.
 I don’t have easy relationships with women, I never have.
 I talk too much truth.”

-Originally titled “Why Did It Die?,” it appears to have been written solely by Paul.
-John himself confirms this assumption in his 1972 “Hit Parader” magazine interview when asked about the authorship of the song.
+Paul originally conceived of the song with the title “Why Did It Die?”, as shown above, which featured a refrain with the lyric "Why did it die, I'd like to know."
+It appears that this was completely a Paul composition without any input from John.
+Lennon himself confirms this assumption in his 1972 “Hit Parader” magazine interview when asked about the authorship of the song.
 “Paul.
 Another of his I really liked,” he stated.
 He continued to praise the song in his 1980 “Playboy” magazine interview where he states: “One of my favorite pieces of his, too.
 That and ‘Here, There And Everywhere.’
 A nice piece of work, I think,”

 At right around the half way mark of recording their “Revolver” album, Paul and Ringo entered EMI Studio Two on May 9th, 1966 at 7 pm for a four hour session devoted to beginning Paul’s “For No One.”
 A simple rhythm track was recorded with only Paul on piano and Ringo on drums, which were played very subtly mostly on the hi-hats.
 It took ten attempts to get it right; the tenth take now ready for overdubs.